shreyareddyaloor/To_do_app_tracker/README.md

 - Room Database: A local SQLite database used for data persistence.
 You can find the video for the above mobile application below

+Setup Instructions

+1. Clone the repository.
+2. Open the project in Android Studio.
+3. Run the application on an Android device or emulator.

 https://github.com/shreyareddyaloor/To_do_app_tracker/assets/77067274/b6e7ffd4-c278-4e22-9b53-7bde5aebc2f2

 Screenshots